sbrink/todox-phoenix/README.md

 You'll find the application CSS in `web/static/css`.
 You can learn more about how assets work on [Static Assets](http://www.phoenixframework.org/docs/static-assets) page.

+### E. Extra exerciees

+Here's a list of extra tasks for those willing to extend their knowledge about Phoenix.
+They're focusing on different aspects like the back-end, front-end, architecture or the console.
+Pick whatever you like the most.

+#### E1.
+Use IEx for common database tasks

+> Focus: **console** • Difficulty: **easy**

+1. Use IEx to create and example todo item, show it, update it and delete it.

+#### E2.
+Implement database seeds

+> Focus: **console, back-end** • Difficulty: **medium**

+1. Add seed that creates example todos with fixed names belonging to sample users.
+ - in case of calling it multiple times, duplicate items or users shouldn't be created

+#### E3.
+Use Slim for improved templating

+> Focus: **front-end** • Difficulty: **easy**

+1. Add the phoenix_slime package to the project.
+2. Configure the Slime engine to be applied to `.slime` templates.
+3. Convert application layout from EEx to Slime (`templates/layout/app.html.eex`).

+#### E4.
+Use Sass for extended styling

+> Focus: **front-end** • Difficulty: **medium**

+1. Add the sass-brunch dependency to the project.
+2. Apply basic styling to todo lists.
+3. Try separating styles into multiple files and importing them.

+#### E5.
+Refactor the app with queries and commands

+> Focus: **architecture, back-end** • Difficulty: **hard**

+1. Create command (service) modules for each action in todo item controller.
+  - they should include authorization and repo calls
+  - output should be either `{:ok, ...}` or `{:error, ...}`
+  - output should be handled with the `case` directive
+2. Create query module for the index.

-### D. Implementing authentication
+### E6.
+Implementing custom authentication

+> Focus: **back-end, front-end** • Difficulty: **hard**

 Phoenix flow is based on [Plug](http://www.phoenixframework.org/docs/understanding-plug).
 With it, it's easy to implement middleware and filters needed for features such as authentication.
-Your next task is to implement a completely working and secure user auth with it.
+This exercise is about implementing a completely working and secure user auth with it.

 1. Create the `User` model.
   - model should include the `username` and `password_hash` fields